arungudelli/python.shiksha/content/en/library/built-in-functions/dir-built-in-function-in-python/index.md

 ---
-title: "python dir() function syntax,usage and examples"
+title: "Python dir() function syntax,usage and examples"
-description: "The 'dir()' function is a one of the built-in functions in python"
+description: "The 'dir()' function is a one of the built-in functions in Python"
 date: "2022-08-18T11:10:05+09:00"
 draft: false
-link: "python dir() function"
+link: "Python dir() function"
 images: []
 type: docs
 menu: